 What happens next

-Once your claim has been assessed, a letter will be sent to let you know the outcome.
+Once we've looked at your claim, we'll send you a letter telling you what we've decided.
 If you qualify for free school meals, we'll tell your child's school.

 Phone: 01642 726541